Isha Ambani's Wedding: Aishwarya Rai, Priyanka & Nick, Salman Khan, Katrina Kaif & Others Arrive!

 Karisma Kapoor

-Karisma Kapoor attended Taimur's 2nd birthday party last night in Mumbai and today she's at Udaipur to attend Isha Ambani's wedding ceremony.
+Karisma Kapoor attended Taimur's 2nd birthday party last night in Mumbai and today she's in Udaipur to attend Isha Ambani's wedding ceremony.

 Parineeti Chopra

-It's a busy time for Parineeti Chopra as she spent the whole week at Priyanka Chopra and Nick Jonas' wedding in Jodhpur and now in Udaipur for Isha Ambani's wedding ceremony.
+It's a busy time for Parineeti Chopra as she spent the whole week at Priyanka Chopra and Nick Jonas' wedding in Jodhpur and is now in Udaipur for Isha Ambani's wedding ceremony.

 Karan Johar

-Karan Johar is a close friend of Nita Ambani and under all circumstance, his presence is the most valued in today's wedding ceremony.
+Karan Johar is a close friend of Nita Ambani and under all circumstances, his presence is the most valued in today's wedding ceremony.

 Aamir Khan